smikhalevski/doubter/README.md

   name: 'Peter Parker',
   age: 'seventeen'
 });
-// ❌ ValidationError: type at /age: Must be a number
+// ❌ ValidationError: type.number at /age: Must be a number
 ```

 Currently, the only constraint applied to the "age" property value is that it must be a number.
 Let's modify the shape